Pavel2309/HskFiveReadingTrainer/README.md

-# Hsk Reading Trainer
+# HSK Reading Trainer

-Android application in which you can train the reading part of the HSK exam (HSK 5).
+### Android application which helps you master the reading part of the HSK exam (汉语水平考试)(HSK 5).

-The app implements MVVM architecture using Room, Data Binding, Coroutines, ViewModel, LiveData, Repository
+### The app implements MVVM architecture using Room, Data Binding, Coroutines, ViewModel, LiveData, Repository

 ## Screenshots